670 Class Syllabus

 -Edit assignment #11, with a twist.
 You will play the roll of photo editor and will be editing another classmate’s images.

--When posting, your title should read “Assignment #11, Me posting images by so-and-so”.
+-When posting, your title should read “Assignment #11, You posting images by so-and-so”.

 Lecture